Divorce mill: Rise of divorce mills

 Locations became divorce mills by combining liberal divorce laws with short residency requirements.
 After the Civil War, lawyers in New York advertised their ability to obtain divorces in other states.
 Divorce-seekers living in states with stringent divorce laws began to take advantage of more lenient laws in other states by relocating temporarily.
 Before 1850, migratory divorce-seekers were granted divorces in Connecticut, Rhode Island, Vermont, Maine, Pennsylvania, and Ohio.
 Indiana established relatively short time requirements for residency and became a popular destination for divorce in the 1850s, as did Illinois in the 1860s and Iowa in the 1870s and 1880s.
 Reputations for being divorce mills were formed more from newspaper accounts and publicity than from statistical evidence.

 The first U.S. state to be labeled a divorce mill was Indiana in the 1850s, which had lenient divorce laws at the time.
 Migrants were easily able to establish temporary residence.
 Indiana required only an affidavit that the petitioner was a resident.
 The Indiana Daily Journal wrote that more than 50 of the 72 divorce actions in Marion County in 1858 were filed by non-residents.
 The ease of divorce in Indiana was criticized by citizens, including clergy and women's rights groups.
 The legislature increased the residency requirement to one year in 1859, however, Indiana retained its reputation as a divorce mill.
 The legislature further restricted its divorce laws in 1873, ending Indiana's easy divorces.

-Utah gained a reputation a divorce mill in the 1850s after an 1852 Utah Territory statute provided an omnibus clause (Note: In the Utah Territory statute, the omnibus clause permitted judges to grant divorces "when it shall be made to appear to the satisfaction and conviction of the courts that the parties cannot live in peace and union together and that their welfare requires a separation".) as grounds for divorce and a residency requirement that a petitioner was "a resident of the Territory, or wishes to be one", allowing for same-day divorces.
+Utah gained a reputation as a divorce mill in the 1850s after an 1852 Utah Territory statute provided an omnibus clause (Note: In the Utah Territory statute, the omnibus clause permitted judges to grant divorces "when it shall be made to appear to the satisfaction and conviction of the courts that the parties cannot live in peace and union together and that their welfare requires a separation".) as grounds for divorce and a residency requirement that a petitioner was "a resident of the Territory, or wishes to be one", allowing for same-day divorces.
 After 1878, Utah removed its omnibus clause and extended the residence requirement to one year.